Oil derricks in the Oklahoma City Field in 1930 stood silent for one hour in tribute to Tom Slick.

 Tom Slick’s No. 1 Wheeler was the discovery well for the prolific Drumright-Cushing oilfield, which produced for the next 35 years, reaching 330,000 barrels every day at its peak.

-In the famed oilfields of Pioneer, Tonkawa, Papoose, and Seminole, Slick secured leases and drilled wells that consistently paid off, time after time.
+Slick was active in the Seminole Area, especially the oilfields of Pioneer, Tonkawa, Papoose, and Seminole.
+He secured leases and drilled wells that consistently paid off.

-By 1929, Tom Slick’s estimated crude oil production was up to 35,000 barrels daily.
-He was known as the largest independent oil operator in the United States with a net worth estimated between $35 million and $100 million.
+Slick’s leases in Oklahoma, Kansas, and Texas produced millions of barrels of oil.
+Production from his wells reached 35,000 barrels of oil a by 1929, and he was proclaimed the largest independent oil operator in the United States with a net worth estimated from $35 million and up to $100 million.

 By 1930, in the Oklahoma City field alone, Slick had 45 wells being drilled, more than 30 wells completed, and the capacity to produce 200,000 barrels of crude daily.
 Across the Mid-Continent, stories of Tom Slick’s business acumen and integrity grew with his fortune.

-“Oil derricks in the Oklahoma City Field stood silent for one hour in tribute,” reports the Oklahoma Historical Society.
-Slick’s biggest strike came a week after he died.
-His Campbell No. 1 well in Oklahoma City came in at 43,200 barrels per day.
+“Oil derricks in the Oklahoma City Field stood silent for one hour in tribute,” reported the Oklahoma Historical Society.
+Slick’s biggest strike came a week after he died when his Campbell No. 1 well in Oklahoma City produced 43,200 barrels of oil per day.